Local 2-separators: The uniqueness statement of the local 2-separator theorem

-By the definition of local cutting, there is a path $P$ of $G$ between $a_1$ and $a_2$ associated to this torso edge of $o_1'$ such that the cycle $o_1'$ with the torso edge replaced by $P$ is a cycle of the graph $G$ of the same length as $o_1'$.
+By the definition of local cutting, there is a path $P$ of\footnote{Formally, the path $P$ lives in the explorer-neighbourhood $\expl(a_1,a_2)$ and in there it is included in a cycle of length at most $r$ and by \autoref{new_rem}, this cycle is a cycle of $G$, and so $P$ is a path of $G$.} $G$ between $a_1$ and $a_2$ associated to the torso path of $o_1'$ such that the cycle $o_1'$ with the torso path replaced by $P$ is a cycle of the graph $G$ of the same length as $o_1'$.
 We denote that cycle by $o$.

+To see the \lq Moreover\rq-Part note that the cycle $o$ contains at least one edge of $W$ and so must contain a vertex $b_i$ and so is in the ball of radius $r/2$ around that vertex and thus is embedded in the explorer-neighbourhood $\expl(b_1,b_2)$.
+From now on we consider this embedding of $o$ in $\expl(b_1,b_2)$ (note that this is unambiguous as if $o$ contained both vertices $b_i$, then the embedding would be unique by \autoref{unique_copy_extended}).

 As $Q$ contains an odd number of edges of $W$, it remains to show that the path $P$ contains an even number of edges from the set $W$.
-Consider the cycle $o$, which has length at most $r$ and contains the vertices $a_1$, $a_2$ and a vertex of $\{b_1,b_2\}$ as it contains an edge of $W$ in the subpath $Q$.
-By assumption $\{a_1,a_2\}$ does not cross $\{b_1,b_2\}$.
-So the existence of $o$ implies that $\{a_1,a_2\}$ does not pre-cross $\{b_1,b_2\}$; that is, the vertices $a_1$ and $a_2$ are in the same component of $\expl(b_1,b_2)-b_1-b_2$.
+Denote by $a_1'$ and $a_2'$ the copies of the vertices $a_1$ and $a_2$ on $o$, respectively.
+The existence of $o$ implies that $\{a_1,a_2\}$ does not pre-cross $\{b_1,b_2\}$; that is, the copies $a_1'$ and $a_2'$ are in the same component of $\expl(b_1,b_2)-b_1-b_2$.
 So they are on the same side of the cut $W$.
-By \autoref{traverse_standard}, the path $P$ contains an even number of edges of the cut $W$.
-Thus the cycle $o$, which is composed of the paths $P$ and $Q$ contains an odd number of edges of $W$. \end{proof}
+So by \autoref{traverse_standard2}, $P$ contains an even number of edges of $W$.
+Thus the cycle $o$, which is composed of the paths $P$ and $Q$ contains an odd number of edges of $W$.
+The \lq Moreover\rq-Part has been shown in the text, so this completes the proof. \end{proof}

 The edge set $W$ is a cut of the explorer-neighbourhood $\expl(b_1,b_2)$, and a cycle $o$ as in \autoref{oprime_exists2} is a cycle of that graph.
 So they must intersect evenly (as all cuts and cycles do).
 This is a direct contradiction to \autoref{oprime_exists2}.
 Hence the punctured explorer-neighbourhood $\expl(b_1',b_2')-b_1'-b_2'$ in $G'$ is disconnected, and so $\{b_1',b_2'\}$ is an $r$-local separator of the graph $G'$.
 More specifically, the contacts for $e$ and $f$ are separated by $\{b_1',b_2'\}$. \end{proof}